 Notice to Users of Jive 911 Dialing

 Each Jive customer is responsible to notify any individuals who may place calls using the Services of the limitations of Jive 911 Dialing as described in this policy.
 Jive will provide the customer with warning labels informing callers of the limitations contained in this policy and the customer is responsible to place them on or near each calling device used with the Services.
-If a customer has not received labels or needs additional labels, it may request them from Jive’s Fulfillment Department by phone at (801) 717-1556 or by e-mail at email@example.com
+If a customer has not received labels or needs additional labels, it may request them from Jive’s TCM Department by phone at (801) 717-1556 or by e-mail at email@example.com.

 In light of the limitations of Jive 911 Dialing discussed above, Jive recommends that each customer maintain 911 failover services or another alternate means to access traditional 911 dialing service.